myobie/nathanherald.com/content/posts/reactive-dom-nodes-and-templates-for-custom-elements.md

 And that’s it.
 Now we have a `Text` node that can be inserted anywhere in the DOM + it will update anytime it’s signal is updated 💪

-Try this in your browser for a full example:
+Try this in your browser console for a full example:

 ```js
 // paste this on it's own line by itself or else safari will complain